Nikesh16/Social-Site-/UI.md

 # Designing ways to interact with the application #
-### List of controls ###
+### List of Interface ###
 💠: Login  <br>
+- If email and password is wrong, the message displays no such email/password found.
+- if either email or password is wrong, it displays error in email/password.
+It's done to protect from hackers <br>
 💠: Sign Up ▶️: Authorized sign Up. <br>
 - No space after first and last name  <br>
 - All the sections of sign Up are compulsory required to fill up.
-Shows error if isnot filled
+Shows error if is not filled
+- First and last name cannot be number
+- Confirm password and password must match.
 <h2>Registered/Authorized User  </h2>

 ### Profile page consists of following things: ###